OrlandoST/fileshare/README.md

 You should then be able to hit the `/` route and see a message.
 That's about it!

-## Differences from the article

-There are a few differences from the article.
-First, there are many more classes in the `dependencies` section than what I showed in the article.
-This was due to space constraints, but here you can see everything all put together.

-Some code may also be missing, such as the `/profile` route.

-The Session code is also handled by a middleware I am working on, instead of being part of the `MyApp\` namespace.

 ## What doesn't work

 There is no database connection set up, but this code does include [`Zend\Db`](https://packagist.org/packages/zendframework/zend-db),